stpacheco/google-homepage/README.md

 - Create navbars
 - Include icons into CSS
-- Use 'text-decoration- for anchors to remove underline
+- Use 'text-decoration' for anchors to remove underline